tradingstrategy-ai/frontend/README.md

 ## Notes

-### SvelteKit and Svelte component installatin issue
+### SvelteKit and Svelte component installation issue

 [Any external Svelte components need to be installed as development dependency because of SSR](https://github.com/sveltejs/sapper-template#using-external-components).